 Nitrogen fertilizers stimulate leaf growth, but underdeveloped roots cause bad drainage and expand the need for water.

 The effect of chemical fertilizers is temporary: without a healthy root system plants will soon need more added nutrients.

 A poor root system cannot absorb excess nutrients or hold water.
 They will be washed into waterways causing algae blooms.

 Organic matter will cause root systems to develop better.
-Organic particles in the soil will create good absorbance and good drainage.
+Organic particles in the soil will create absorbance and drainage.